-Darryl Dwayne Walker is a tv correspondent, creative director, movement specialist, and visual artist.
-Originally hails from Norfolk Virginia born to two parents who migrated from the deep south of Birmingham Alabama.
-Darryl is best known for his work as a performing artist and his corresponding work in front of the camera for the tv show "Montage."
+Darryl Dwayne Walker is a television correspondent, creative director, educator, movement specialist, and visual artist.
+Originally hailing from Norfolk Virginia born to two parents who migrated from the deep south of Birmingham Alabama.
+Darryl is best known for his work as a performing artist and his corresponding work in front of the camera for the TV show "Montage."

 Starting and completing the first half of his higher education at The Art Institute of Philadelphia and finishing the second half of his higher education at Norfolk State University.
 His career as a dancer and performing artist started while acquiring his BA of Fine Arts with a focus in fashion marketing.
 The opportunity to tour and book work as a dancer were opened and he would share the stage with international recording artist such as Mario, Monica, T.R.U, Carl Thomas, Cheri Dennis and many more.